 Now you have your personalised percentages.

 Most trainers advise that in order to burn fat you should complete cardio training exercise (i.e running, cycling) for minutes between 65% and 75% of your MHR.
-Why? will this improve the calories burned ?
+Why? will this improve the amount fat calories being burned?

-Recent research on effective fat burning shows that people who exercise with high-intensity intervals (HIIT) for a shorter period of time are three times more successful at burning fat than normal cardio exercisers that use a fat burning zone chart as a guideline.
+Recent research on effective fat burning shows that people who exercise with high-intensity intervals (HIIT) for a shorter period of time are three times more successful at burning fat than normal cardio exercisers that use a fat burning zone chart as a guideline exercise intensity.
+While low intensity exercise is useful for building endurance, higher intensity workouts are more effective to lose fat.

-These studies found that a group of men that completed twenty weeks of interval training, lost nine times more fat than that from men who exercise regularly between the fat-burning zone 65-70%.
+These studies found that a group of men that completed twenty weeks of interval training lost nine times more fat than those who exercised regularly in the fat-burning zone of 65-70%.

-Between 60-70% maximum heart rate, is not enough!
-A fitness professional would tell you if you want to burn fat then you need to get wet, often training between the 60%-70% workout zones puts you into a world of ease, making it easier for you to fall short of your target distance and finish early.
+HIIT is more effective for losing weight compared to traditional cardio.
+Training between 60-70% maximum heart rate is not enough!
+A fitness professional would tell you if you want to burn fat and lose weight, you need to get wet.
+Often, training between the 60%-70% workout heart rate zones puts you into a world of ease, making it easier for you to fall short of your target distance and finish early.

 Interval training